 - Later in the book, Strike goes here with a newspaper after a day of work.

 In Career of Evil:

 - Strike and Robin go to The Tottenham in the aftermath of the severed leg being delivered to their office.
 They sit downstairs.

 - Robin goes here to get drunk after finding out Matthew had been unfaithful … and she and Strike depart the pub like this….

-The good news when we were there is that even though it’s now the Flying Horse, the receipt still reads AS IT SHOULD….
+When we were first there in 2016, even though it’s now the Flying Horse, the receipt still read The Tottenham.

 One final note on this location:

 The first time we see Strike in the Tottenham in The Cuckoo’s Calling, he has gone here to escape Robin and … take care of some business.